BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Systems theory is useful because it focusses on communication itself.
 Again, Luhmann claims that humans do not communicate, only communication communicates.
-Of course, similar to air, humans are a necessary condition for communication but, like air, they do not communicate themselves.
+Of course, similar to air, humans are a necessary condition for communication but, like air, they do not communicate themselves---we can only hear the ticking of a clock because the air does not tick.

-Luhmann diverges from traditional sender-receiver models of communication, such as Shannon's {% cite shannon:1948 %}, where the focus is on the transmission of information.
+Luhmann diverges from traditional sender-receiver models of communication, such as Shannon's {% cite shannon:1948 %} where the focus is on the transmission of information.
 Instead, Luhmann conceptualizes communication as comprising three essential moments: *announcement*, *information*, and *understanding*.
 Each component has its unique role in facilitating communication.
 An announcement initiates the process.